 Between canyons and waterfalls in the Massif de Perdiguère

-Short distance for this small 7.5 km loop hike, but almost 600 meters of ascent all the same.
-From the Bourdolés gorges, you head for the Cascade d'Enfer, the first place on your itinerary which will take you to several spectacular waterfalls.
-After the waterfall, you go to the Gouffre d'Enfer which you can admire from a promontory.
-Then comes the equally fascinating Gorges du Ru d'Enfer at an altitude of 1,600 metres (your highest point on this hike) and the Houradade torrent.
-After the Cascade du Coeur, the path takes you back to your starting point, the car park of the Gorges de Bourdolés.
+A short distance for this 7.5 km loop hike, but with almost 600 metres of ascent all the same.
+Starting from the Gorges de Bourdolés, you head for the Cascade d'Enfer, the first point on your itinerary, which takes you to several spectacular waterfalls.
+After the cascade, you head for the Gouffre d'Enfer, which you can admire from a promontory.
+This is followed by the equally fascinating Gorges du Ru d'Enfer at an altitude of 1,600 metres (your highest point on this hike) and the Houradade torrent.
+After the Cascade du Coeur, the trail takes you back to your starting point, the Gorges de Bourdolés parking lot.

 From the fabulous Gorges de Galamus